simplajs/simpla-video/README.md

 <simpla-video path="/video" editable></simpla-video>
 ```

 Entering edit mode with Simpla is the recommended way to edit video embeds.
-It ensures all elements on a page remain in sync and updates Simpla's public `'editable'` state, which other elements may rely on.
+It ensures all elements on a page remain in sync and updates Simpla's public `editable` state, which other elements may rely on.

-> If you include the [simpla-admin](https://webcomponents.org/element/SimplaElements/simpla-admin) component on your page, you can also enter edit mode by adding #edit to the end of your URL

 ## Saving content

-Save a `simpla-video` by calling Simpla's `save` method, which will save all modified content on the page.
+Save a simpla-video by calling Simpla's `save()` method, which will save all modified content on the page.
 It returns a promise.

 ```js
 // Save all modified Simpla content
 Simpla.save();
 ```

-Note you must be authenticated before saving content - either login with `simpla-admin` or the `Simpla.login()` method.
+> You must be authenticated with Simpla before saving content

-> If you have included the [simpla-admin](http://webcomponents.org/element/SimplaElements/simpla-admin) component on your site, you can save content by entering edit mode and just pressing the 'save' button.

 ## Responsive videos